PeggyJV/steward/docs/03-TheOrchestrator.md

 Before you'll be able to run the start command successfully, you'll need keys, a configuration file, and a running Cosmos chain.

+> :bulb: If you've generated keys with `gorc` in the past, they can be copied over to your keystore.
+There is no need to create new ones.

 ### Key creation config

 Before you attempt to generate keys, be sure your keystore and key derivation paths are configured: